koenvervloesem/Getting-Started-with-ESPHome/ADDITIONS.rst

 These are some additional tips and references to interesting projects not mentioned in the book `Getting Started with ESPHome <https://koen.vervloesem.eu/books/getting-started-with-esphome/>`_:

+*******
+General
+*******

+* `Using ESPHome on the Raspberry Pi Pico W and other RP2040 microcontroller boards <https://koen.vervloesem.eu/blog/using-esphome-on-the-raspberry-pi-pico-w-and-other-rp2040-microcontroller-boards/>`_: At the time of writing my book, ESPHome only supported ESP32 and ESP8266 microcontrollers.
+ESPHome 2022.11 introduced support for the RP2040, the chip in the popular Raspberry Pi Pico W. In this blog article I share my findings about ESPHome's RP2040 support and some of its peculiarities.

 *******************************
 Chapter 6: Remote communication
 *******************************